splo/docker-brennen/README.md

 - This is a simple standard [Go](https://golang.org/) project.
 - Go version 1.14 is required.
 - Build using `go build`.

+### Testing

+- Test using `go test`.
+- It needs an actual Docker engine running.

+### Running

-- Build and run with `go run .` or if already build, simply run `./docker-brennen`.
+- Build and run with `go run .`.
+- If already built, simply run `./docker-brennen`.

+### CI

+- Continuous integration is using a [GitHub Actions](https://help.github.com/en/actions) workflow.
+- They are triggered on every Git pushes.

+### Release

+- Releases use [GoReleaser](https://goreleaser.com/) with the [`.goreleaser.yml`](./.goreleaser.yml) configuration file.
+- They are triggered on Git tags named `vX.Y.Z` using a GitHub Actions workflow.
+- The GitHub Actions workflow requires to setup the `SPLO_GITHUB_TOKEN` secret.
+- It creates a GitHub release with a changelog text based on Git commit comments that follow [Conventional Commits](https://www.conventionalcommits.org/).
+- It pushes the new macOS binaries to the `splo/tap` [Homebrew](https://brew.sh/) tap.